Towards a More Rigorous Science of Blindspot Discovery in Image Classification Models: Background

 In this section, we formalize the problem of \emph{blindspot discovery} for image classification.
 We then discuss general approaches for evaluating the Blindspot Discovery Methods (\bdm{}s) designed to address this problem and high-level design choices made by \bdm{}s.

 \textbf{Problem Definition.} The broad goal of finding systemic errors has been studied across a range of problem statements and method assumptions.
-Some common assumptions are: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item Access to metadata help define coherent subsets of the data \egcite{kim2018interpretability, buolamwini2018gender, singh2020don}. \item The ability to produce counterfactual images \egcite{shetty2019not, Singla2020Explanation, xiao2021noise, leclerc20213db, bharadhwaj2021auditing, plumb2022finding}. \item A specific structure for the model we are analyzing \egcite{melis2018towards, koh2020concept} or for the training process used to learn the model's parameters \egcite{pmlr-v139-wong21b}. \item A human-in-the loop, either through an interactive interface \egcite{cabrera2019fairvis, balayn2022can, rajani2022seal, gao2022adaptive, cabrera2023zeno, suresh2023kaleidoscope} or by inspecting explanations \egcite{yeh2020completeness, adebayo2022post}. \end{itemize}
+Some common assumptions are: \begin{itemize}[leftmargin=*,noitemsep,topsep=0pt] \item Access to metadata help define coherent subsets of the data \egcite{kim2018interpretability, buolamwini2018gender, singh2020don}. \item The ability to produce counterfactual images \egcite{shetty2019not, Singla2020Explanation, xiao2021noise, leclerc20213db, li2021discover, lang2021explaining, plumb2022finding, wiles2023discovering}. \item A human-in-the loop, either through an interactive interface \egcite{cabrera2019fairvis, balayn2022can, rajani2022seal, gao2022adaptive, cabrera2023zeno, suresh2023kaleidoscope} or by inspecting explanations \egcite{yeh2020completeness, adebayo2022post}. \end{itemize}

 While appropriate at times, these assumptions all restrict the applicability of their respective methods.
 For example, consider assuming access to metadata to help define coherent subsets of the data.
 This metadata is much less common in applied settings than it is for common ML benchmarks.
 Further, the efficacy of methods that rely on this metadata is limited by the quantity and relevance of this metadata; in general, efficiently collecting large quantities of relevant metadata is challenging because it requires that the model developer can anticipate all possible relevant types of systemic errors.